 You can use your error page to connect better and target the right emotions of your customers.
 Either you can strive hard to create an emotional bond with thought-provoking one-liners, or you can just give information about what you deal in and how is your product different and/or better from the others.

-A 70%+ of people who reach a 404-error page will leave your website and probably not return, thus making sure that they stay is important and creating warmth and comfort through your error message is one way to do it.
+A 70%+ of people who reach a 404-error page will leave your website and probably not return.
+Thus making sure that they stay is important.
+Creating warmth and comfort through your error message is one way to do it.

 How to Design a Creative 404-Error Page